Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/About.md

+---
+layout: pagefullwidth
+title: "About us"
+description: "About the OSCG"
+logo:
+header-img: "img/home-bg.jpg"
+ordernumber: 2
+---

 # About us

 **Open Scholarship Community Galway (OSCG)** is a community of scholars and supporting staff devoted to Open principles.